2023 Best Design & Applied Arts Bachelor's Degree Schools in Massachusetts

 Full Design & Applied Arts at Massachusetts College of Art and Design Report

-University of Massachusetts - Lowell did quite well in this year’s ranking of the best places for design and applied arts students to get a bachelor’s degree.
-It came in at #7 on the list.
-UMass Lowell is a fairly large public school located in the large suburb of Lowell.
+With a ranking of #7, University of Massachusetts - Lowell did quite well on this year’s best schools for design and applied arts students working on their bachelor’s degree.
+UMass Lowell is a large public school located in the large suburb of Lowell.

-Full Design & Applied Arts at University of Massachusetts - Lowell Report
+Read full report on Design & Applied Arts at University of Massachusetts - Lowell

 On average, design graduates from Lesley take out $22,687 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $378, based on a 10-year repayment plan.

-Read full report on Design & Applied Arts at Lesley University
+Full Design & Applied Arts at Lesley University Report

-Salem State University ranked #9 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Massachusetts list.
-Located in the large suburb of Salem, Salem State is a public school with a medium-sized student population.
+Salem State University landed the #9 spot in the 2023 rankings for the best bachelor’s degree design and applied arts programs.
+Located in the suburb of Salem, Salem State is a public college with a moderately-sized student population.

-Read full report on Design & Applied Arts at Salem State University
+Full Design & Applied Arts at Salem State University Report

-University of Massachusetts - Dartmouth ranked #10 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Massachusetts list.
+With a ranking of #10, University of Massachusetts - Dartmouth did quite well on this year’s best schools for design and applied arts students working on their bachelor’s degree.
 UMass Dartmouth is a moderately-sized public school located in the suburb of North Dartmouth.

 While working on their Bachelor's Degree, design majors at UMass Dartmouth accumulate an average of around $26,115 in student debt.

-Explore all the Best Design & Applied Arts Schools in the New England Area or other specific states within that region.
+Explore all the Best Design & Applied Arts Colleges in the New England Area or other specific states within that region.

 One of 10 majors within the area of study, design and applied arts has other similar majors worth exploring.